 - The exceptionally rare Jinrou of Shiki are able to move around during the day without problems.

-- Tsukuyomi Moon Phase has Hazuki, and the ability is basically the cause for an entire arc.
+- Tsukuyomi: Moon Phase has Hazuki, and the ability is basically the cause for an entire arc.

 - American Vampire is about a new species of vampire that can Daywalk, and lacks the vulnerabilities of traditional vamps.
 Other vampire species are immune to sunlight as well.

 - In Blade, Daywalkers (Half-Vampires) are not affected by direct sunlight, but regular vampires are.
 They can only walk around during the day using sublocking skin cream or completely covering their bodies.
 The original vampire, Drake, can also walk around during the day with no problem, amongst his other unique powers.
+The Reapers in the second film are the unintentional side effect of the attempt by vampires of creating more Daywalkers.
+However, while it succeeded in eliminating all their other weakness, sunlight is actually even more deadly to them, causing them to explode fairly spectacularly in moments.

-- Martin is about a vampire, (maybe), who doesn't seem at all concerned about daylight, and in fact defies most vampire tropes.
+- Martin is about a vampire (maybe) who doesn't seem at all concerned about daylight, and in fact defies most vampire tropes.

 - Vampire Hunter D (1985).
 D is a dhampir (half vampire, half human) who can move around in sunlight without being harmed (as he does at the end of the movie).